k5cents/models-markets/README.md

 Redundant complimentary predictions are removed by selecting only democratic party probabilities.
-For markets comprised of yes/no contracts on a single Republican incumbent’s re-election probability, the price can be inverted.
+For markets comprised of yes/no contracts on a single Republican incumbent’s re-election probability, the price can be inverted to reflect the Democrat’s probability.

-Below is the data frame of historical predictions along with the election results.
+Below is a sample of the tidy data frame with historical predictions.
 There are 17694 observations of 4 variables:

 1. Prediction date
 2. Election code